Pedestrian killed in accident on I-75 Southbound

+SARASOTA, FL (WWSB) - Florida Highway Patrol released the name of a pedestrian killed in a fatal accident last Tuesday.

-SARASOTA (WWSB) - A pedestrian is dead after being struck by a car late Tuesday night on I-75 South.
+According to FHP, Brent Cangelosi, 41, was the pedestrian struck by a car late Tuesday night on I-75 South.

-Florida Highway Patrol says around 11:30pm, a pedestrian laying partially between the center and outside lanes was struck by a vehicle near Clark Road (Exit 205).
+Florida Highway Patrol says around 11:30 p.m., Cangelosi was laying partially between the center and outside lanes was struck by a vehicle near Clark Road (Exit 205).

-The driver of the vehicle stopped after hitting the pedestrian.
-The pedestrian was pronounced dead at the scene.
+The driver of the vehicle stopped after hitting Cangelosi and he was pronounced dead at the scene.

 I-75 South was closed for several hours as troopers investigated, but has since re-opened.